Mutant X (comics): Plot

 The destruction caused by Madelyne serves as a spark to ignite the seething anti-mutant sentiment in the United States, and new president Graydon Creed tasks terrorist leader Nick Fury with rounding up mutants into prison camps; though the public explanation is that this is for their protection, mutants taken into the camps are immediately killed.
 Havok has Elektra take Scotty into hiding, while the remaining members of the Six, supplemented by new members Gambit and Captain America, set about rescuing mutants from Nick Fury's troops.

-At the end of the series, the Goblin Entity, Dracula and the Beyonder all converge their efforts to destroy Earth.
+At the end of the series, the Goblin Entity, Dracula, and the Beyonder converge their efforts to destroy Earth.
 Almost all of the heroes die in the epic battle.
 Havok, discovering that he is the home for the Nexus of Realities, a force of nature that binds all realities (Omniverse), uses it to wield an omniversal level of power to stop the Goblin Entity, which had merged with the Beyonder.
-He then fights with the possessed Maydelyne and harnesses the power of the Nexus of All realities and with a thought eliminates the Goblin Entity throughout the Omniverse.
-He then teleports Maydelyne to her alternate universe with her son, Scotty.
-Fearing that somebody would attempt to use the power of the Nexus of All Realities to reshape, destroy, or alter the very Omniverse; he then becomes one with the Nexus of All Realities to prevent anyone from getting this power, except himself.
+He then fights with the possessed Madelyne and harnesses the power of the Nexus of All Realities and with a thought eliminates the Goblin Entity throughout the Omniverse.
+He then teleports Madelyne to her alternate universe with her son, Scotty.
+Fearing that somebody would attempt to use the power of the Nexus of All Realities to reshape, destroy, or alter the Omniverse; he then becomes one with the Nexus of All Realities to prevent anyone from getting this power, except himself.

 Revisitation

 The Mutant X Havok did not die during the fight with the Sentinels.
 He was instead thrown into unconsciousness while the Earth-616 Havok took over his body.
 The evil Havok went with the original Havok back to Earth-616 during the final battle with the Goblin Queen.
-He lay dormant when Charles Xavier freed Alex's consciousness, biding his time, and re-emerged after Xavier Institute Student Nicholas Gleason (Wolf Cub) wounded Havok.
-Luckily, the Exiles (Mimic, Magik, Heather Hudson, Nocturne, Morph and Sunfire) were sent by the Timebroker to fight off the evil Alex until the Earth-616 version came back.
+He lay dormant when Charles Xavier freed Alex's consciousness, biding his time, and re-emerged after Wolf Cub wounded Havok.
+The Exiles (Mimic, Magik, Heather Hudson, Nocturne, Morph and Sunfire) were sent by the Timebroker to fight off the evil Alex until the Earth-616 version came back.
 The Timebroker then personally eliminated the evil Alex's consciousness.